- CHDR has extensive experience testing novel CNS compounds in early-phase clinical trials involving both healthy

 - Validated pharmacological challenge tests can be used to demonstrate specific CNS effects in healthy subjects.

-- Additional applications include neuroimaging techniques such as resting-state functional magnetic resonance imaging (rs-fMRI) and positron emission tomography (PET), which are used to confirm that the relevant targets and/or networks are reached.
+- Additional applications include neuroimaging techniques such as resting-state fMRI and PET, which are used to confirm that the relevant targets and/or networks are reached.

 A powerful example of our combined neurophysiological and phenomenological approach is NeuroCart®.
 NeuroCart is used to characterise the pharmacological effects of compounds on a wide range of neurophysiological and neuropsychological functions in both healthy subjects and patients.
 It can also be used to measure functional diagnostic processes in psychopathology.
-In addition to this effective approach, CHDR has a highly efficient recruitment strategy, allowing researchers to recruit patient cohorts with various psychiatric conditions.
-Importantly, in studies involving psychiatric patients, CHDR collaborates closely with the patients’ own healthcare professionals in order to ensure continuity of care.
+Complementing this dynamic approach is our highly efficient recruitment strategy, which facilitates the recruitment of patient cohorts with various psychiatric conditions.
+In studies involving psychiatric patients, we place importance on close collaboration with the patients’ own healthcare professionals in order to ensure continuity of care.

 Taking care of patients

 Using the information obtained in early-phase clinical studies, researchers can design patient studies that are both safe and clinically relevant.
-CHDR has performed many trials in patient cohorts with a wide range of psychiatric disorders, and patient care always has the highest priority.
-Thus, when recruiting patients and obtaining informed consent, CHDR complies with the highest standards of medical ethics.
-Before, during, and after each study, the patients’ safety and well-being are ensured by informing the patient’s general practitioner and the attending psychiatrist regarding the details of the study.
+CHDR has performed many trials in patient cohorts with a wide range of psychiatric disorders, and patient care is always the highest priority.
+When recruiting patients and obtaining informed consent, CHDR complies with the highest medical ethical standards.
+Patient safety and well-being are ensured by providing detailed information to the patient’s general practitioner and the attending psychiatrist throughout all stages of the study process.

-CHDR has also developed an innovative approach to recruiting patients.
-With Ready-for-Research, we can recruit and pre-screen patients who are interested in participating in future studies, and we can establish their baseline CNS functions using NeuroCart®.
-This approach ensures that when a specific study is ready to begin, CHDR already has a suitable patient cohort on hand.
+CHDR has also developed an innovative approach to recruiting patients: Ready-for-Research.
+Ready-for-Research means that we recruit and pre-screen patients who are interested in participating in future studies, including establishing their baseline CNS functions using NeuroCart®.
+With this approach, we can ensure that when a specific study is ready to begin, there is already a suitable patient cohort on hand.
 Using both functional and ‘wet’ biomarkers, we can also quantify systems that are relevant to the specific disease.
 For example, we can already perform an observational trial before the clinical study is even ready by measuring the hypothalamus-pituitary-adrenal axis and pro-inflammatory cytokines.

 Practical answers to important research questions